noahsscott/phonics-project/01-research/Resources/New Dolch List (NDL) 1.1.md

 ## 🎨 How can I use it?
 Use the NDL to:
 1. **Create flashcard sets** - Group sight words by frequency bands (1-100, 101-300, etc.) for systematic teaching
-2. **Complement phonics** - Effective instructions requires a mix of decodable phonics words AND sight words.
+2. **Complement phonics** - Effective instruction requires a mix of decodable phonics words AND sight words
-3. **Assess competency** - When students know the top 315 sight words words, they can recognise ~78% of words in typical children's texts
+3. **Assess competency** - Track mastery of high-frequency words using rank numbers and coverage milestones

 ## 🎯 Why was it selected?
-- **Coverage**: Provides 90% coverage of children's written texts and even higher coverage for children's TV and YouTube videos
+- **Modern coverage**: Provides 90% coverage of current children's texts and media (vs 70% for outdated 1936 Dolch list)
-- **Modern relevance**: Updated for contemporary English usage, unlike the original Dolch list from the 1940s
-- **ESL-friendly**: Specifically considers the needs of English as Second Language learners
+- **ESL/Hong Kong context**: Designed for ESL learners; addresses irregular words that Cantonese L1 speakers cannot decode phonetically
 - **Data-driven**: Includes frequency data (SFI scores and per-million counts) enabling prioritised teaching
 - **Alignment**: Supports dual approach of phonics instruction + sight word recognition for reading fluency
-- **Hong Kong context**: Many of these high-frequency words are irregular and cannot be decoded phonetically, requiring explicit teaching for Cantonese L1 learners

 ## 📚 Research Basis